Starmer knows Ukraine must avoid a ceasefire - it will test Trump’s loyalty to allies

 Whatever the French and British-led multinational proposals are, they will have to avoid sliding into the death trap of a ceasefire.

-Starmer painstakingly avoided using the dread term.
+Starmer painstakingly avoided using the dreaded term.
 But it’s one that would delight Vladimir Putin.
 And it has already been used by Trump.

 “[Ukraine] didn’t want to talk about a ceasefire.
 A ceasefire could take place immediately,” Trump said shortly after the spectacular breakdown of his talks with Ukraine’s president Volodymyr Zelensky on Friday.

-Oleksandr Morezkho, chairman of the Ukrainian parliament’s foreign affairs committee said, after Starmer chaired the multinational meeting, a “ceasefire would only be a delayed death for us”.
+Oleksandr Morezkho, chair of the Ukrainian parliament’s foreign affairs committee said, after Starmer chaired the multinational meeting, a “ceasefire would only be a delayed death for us”.

 A ceasefire is not a peace treaty.